 MEDITATION AT THE ABBEY:

-Monthly supper for those living alone or in difficult circumstances.
-No registration required.
+Monthly supper served by the monks for those living alone or in difficult circumstances.

 Trilogy of Botanical Inspired Spiritual Enrollments for Glastonbury Abbey